linabat/recipes-model-building/README.md

 	<li> <strong>R-Squared of test set = -4.259 * 10<sup>-6</sup></strong></li>
 </ul>

-<p>We do believe this mode is good because of the incredibly small R-squared values that we got for both training and test sets.
+<p>We believe this model is not good because of the incredibly small R-squared values that we got for both training and test sets.
 Also, for this model we looked at RMSE and for both training and test sets, we received a relatively high number.
 However, since the RMSE numbers for both training and test are very close, this indicates that our model was not overfitted on training data. </p>

+<h1>Final Model</h1>

+<h1>Fairness Analysis</h1>